 Cue: Luxury nails brands like Olive & June, Static Nails, ManiMe, imPress and The Nailest have jumped on the bandwagon full form, with some saying that stick-on nails are outperforming their traditional nail polishes!

 So, how to go about putting on those press-on nails with absolute perfection?
 Here’s the step-by-step process from the manicure mavens for fingers and toes that sparkle sans ugly bumps and ragged edges.

 I would never have thought of this in a zillion years — if your hands are too cold or too warm, the press-on nails may start peeling off too soon.

 Step 2: Clean your nails

-Remove all traces of old nail polish, along with every speck of oil, grease, hand cream and dust before applying the press-ons – else, they will start to peel away too quickly.
+Remove all traces of old nail polish, along with every speck of oil, grease, hand cream and dust before applying the stick-on nails — else, they will start to peel away too quickly.
 So, wipe down your nails with a nail polish remover before starting.

 Step 3: Corner those cuticles